 Best for the Overspender in Debt

-Dave Ramsey is a very well known and respected figure in personal finance, and luckily for those who struggle with their own finances, he runs a podcast.
-He focuses on baby steps to help you get out of debt and gives advice for the difficult money questions in life.
-Dave Ramsey encourages individuals to get out of debt and achieve financial peace.
-He has additionally written 7 books and has 14 million weekly listeners, so he knows what he’s talking about.
-Each day he publishes multiple new episodes at 40 minutes each, so there is endless content focused on a plethora of different financial questions and difficulties.
-On his website, there are also classes and a step-by-step guide to getting out of debt.
-If you’re ever stressed and serious about getting out of debt, Dave is your guy.
+Dave Ramsey is a very well-known and respected figure in personal finance, and luckily for those who struggle with their finances, he runs a podcast.
+He focuses on baby steps to help you get out of debt and advises on the difficult money questions in life.
+He has written several books and has 14 million weekly listeners, so he knows what he’s talking about.
+Each day he publishes multiple new episodes at 40 minutes each, so there is endless content focused on various financial questions and difficulties.
+His website also has classes and a step-by-step guide to getting out of debt.
+Dave is your guy if you’re ever stressed and serious about getting out of debt.

 From The Website: “Dave empowers callers to get out of debt, gain control of their money, and achieve financial peace.”

-Why We Like It: Dave is so dedicated to helping individuals get out of debt and become financially independent and at peace, that he has a “debt-free scream” on-air weekly where real people sign up to come on air and “scream” out in happiness that they have achieved their goal.
+Why We Like It: Dave is so dedicated to helping individuals get out of debt and become financially independent and at peace that he has a “debt-free scream” on-air weekly where real people sign up to come on air and “scream” out in happiness that they have achieved their goal.
 So, it really works!
-Additionally, there are multiple new episodes that are released daily so you’ll never be short of information and advice.
+Additionally, multiple new episodes are released daily so you’ll never be short of information and advice.

 Optimal Finance Daily